robertkirkman/SDL2-bbb-sgx/INSTALL.md

 `CFLAGS="-O3 -march=armv7-a -marm -mfpu=neon -mtune=cortex-a8" ../configure --enable-video-kmsdrm --disable-video-vulkan --disable-video-opengl --enable-video-opengles --disable-video-opengles1 --enable-video-opengles2 --disable-video-dummy --disable-video-x11 --disable-kmsdrm-shared; make; sudo make install`

 - Note: Attempting to install or use Xorg or Wayland alongside SDL2 in this environment is completely unsupported.
 Please feel free to tinker, but remember to load a clean image and follow these steps again if you break the installation.
+In this FrankenDebian, `apt` might allow you to install certain packages that *will* break SDL2-bbb-sgx, so be aware of this when installing other software.

 #### GNU/Linux on the BeagleBone Black WITH cross-compilation:
 * TODO